jayjay0317/Hands-On-ML-Study/Chapter_06/README.md

       - extra diversity means the predictors end up being less correlated, so the ensemble's variance is reduced
       - overall, bagging often results in better models so its generally preferred

+- in extra-trees, random thresholds are used for each feature rather than searching for the best possible threshold.
+What distribution do these random threshold values follow?